ndemia/movie-search/README.md

 ## Context

 Another of my interview test series.
-I applied for a position at a company I was dying to work for.
 This time around, I did manage to pass the technical assessment!
 With some good parts and some bad parts, of course.
-But in the end, I didn't make it.

 ## Constraints
 I was not allowed to use any framework to make the request (Axios or similar).
 UI frameworks were allowed but highly discouraged.